 Question

-Do I need to do a risk assesment whenever I fly under the Article 16 Operational Authorisation?
+Do I need to do a risk assessment whenever I fly under the Article 16 Operational Authorisation?
 And how do I do one?

 Answer

 No!
-A risk assesment is only required for flying within ‘a built-up area which is used only for recreational purposes‘ (eg a public park, gardens, etc).
+A risk assessment is only required for flying within ‘a built-up area which is used only for recreational purposes‘ (eg a public park, gardens, etc).

-Your risk assesment really needn’t be complex.
-It can take as little as a couple of minutes to do a risk assesment.
-Please see page 31 (the final page) of the FPV UK Handbook for a one page guide on how to do a risk assesment – complete with an example.
+Your risk assessment really needn’t be complex.
+It can take as little as a couple of minutes to do a risk assessment.
+Please see page 31 (the final page) of the FPV UK Handbook for a one page guide on how to do a risk assessment – complete with an example.

 Find local FPV Drone clubs and register your interest